Faculty Research Grant Program

 Eligibility graphic

 All full-time AAUP and NMUFA faculty members are eligible for Faculty Research Grants.
-A faculty member may be funded for only one proposal per year, and not more than three within any five-year period.
+A faculty member may be funded for only one proposal per year and not more than three within any five-year period.
 The applicant must agree to return to the University for one full academic year immediately following the award of the grant or repay in full all compensation paid by the University.
-Persons failing to file annual or final reports are ineligible for grants in subsequent granting cycles.
+Persons failing to file final reports by the due date will be ineligible to apply for a new grant until one year after the submission date of the belated final report.

 Submission instructions graphic